Electrical Subsystem

 The Display Board, featuring an ILI9341 display controlled by a Teensy 4.0, facilitates critical information monitoring for the AUV.

 The screen and Teensy communicate via the Serial Peripheral Interface (SPI) protocol.
 The external pressure sensor connected to the Display Board determines the AUV's depth and publishes this information to the Jetson using ROS.
-The board subscribes to multiple ROS topics to display crucial data, including battery voltages, position and orientation quaternions, depth, and the status of each thruster, DVL, IMU, cameras, and other boards.
+The board subscribes to multiple ROS topics to display crucial data, including battery voltages, depth, and the status of each thruster, DVL, IMU, cameras, and other boards.
 It enables visualization of subsystem status and battery discharge, and is positioned under the top side circular window for easy inspection.

 ACTUATOR BOARD

-HYDROPHONE BOARD
+DVL BOARD